Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/webservice/InitialValues.md

 * Created instance from request.

 > **Throws**
-* *IOException* If any error occurs during the associated HTTP request.
+* *java.io.IOException* If any error occurs during the associated HTTP request.

 ---